djellab-ahmed/cpu-project-2/tools/main/README.md

-# llama.cpp/tools/main
+# gptoss.cpp/tools/main

-This example program allows you to use various LLaMA language models easily and efficiently.
-It is specifically designed to work with the [llama.cpp](https://github.com/ggml-org/llama.cpp) project, which provides a plain C/C++ implementation with optional 4-bit quantization support for faster, lower memory inference, and is optimized for desktop CPUs.
-This program can be used to perform various inference tasks with LLaMA models, including generating text based on user-provided prompts and chat-like interactions with reverse prompts.
+This example program allows you to use various GptOss language models easily and efficiently.
+It is specifically designed to work with the [gptoss.cpp](https://github.com/ggml-org/gptoss.cpp) project, which provides a plain C/C++ implementation with optional 4-bit quantization support for faster, lower memory inference, and is optimized for desktop CPUs.
+This program can be used to perform various inference tasks with GptOss models, including generating text based on user-provided prompts and chat-like interactions with reverse prompts.

 ## Table of Contents